tikenn/kinome_toolbox/README.md

 There are only three things missing from a full installation.
 All of these have to be installed globally.
 1. [Node and npm](https://nodejs.org/en/download/), (these come packaged together).
 2. (Only required if you are hosting your own data.)
 A [mongodb](https://docs.mongodb.com/manual/installation/) instance.
 3. (Only required if you are hosting your own data for external use.)
-Either [forever](https://github.com/foreverjs/forever) or [pm2](http://pm2.keymetrics.io/) for making sure the server keeps running.
-(Coming soon: Docker).
+Either [forever](https://github.com/foreverjs/forever) or [pm2](http://pm2.keymetrics.io/) to ensure the server keeps running through restarts and non-fatal errors.

 Once those dependencies are met, you need to build the npm modules.
 Navigate to the folder that you have downloaded with the clone then type: